ADA Compliance Checklist for Websites

 Beyond WCAG: Best Practices to Stay ADA-compliant

-With every new blog post, style adjustment, and other website change, there’s an opportunity for a website to become inaccessible.
-That’s why a one-time accessibility audit is insufficient and you need to put in place an ongoing method to monitor and fix emergent accessibility issues.
+Every time you publish new content or make website changes, you inadvertently create an opportunity for your website to become inaccessible.
+That’s why a one-time ADA audit is insufficient.
+You need to put in place an ongoing method to monitor and fix emergent accessibility issues.
+Regular ADA accessibility testing and a detailed plan for remediation can help you ensure ongoing accessibility and ADA compliance.

 Automated tools that check for compliance issues often miss coding errors.
-In order to catch and resolve all accessibility issues, organizations need a more comprehensive approach that deploys both intelligent, automated compliance software and certified human experts.
+To catch and resolve all accessibility issues, you need a more comprehensive approach that deploys both intelligent, automated compliance software and certified human experts.
+Consider using an accessibility platform that takes a hybrid approach, as this helps you provide a holistic approach.

-An accessibility statement is a written declaration of your commitment to accessibility that also provides information about your content, including the accessibility standard applied in your operations (such as WCAG) and contact information in case users encounter accessibility issues.
-It is also advisable to include any known accessibility limitations of your website, the measures taken by your organization to ensure accessibility, the environments in which the content has been tested, and references to applicable national or local laws and policies.
+An accessibility statement is a written declaration of your commitment to accessibility as well as the accessibility standard applied in your operations (such as WCAG).
+It should also include any known accessibility limitations of your website, the measures taken by your organization to ensure accessibility, the environments in which your content has been tested, and references to applicable national or local laws and policies.
+Include your contact information in case users encounter accessibility issues.

 Accessibility shouldn’t be an afterthought and should start in the website design and content creation process.
-Following inclusive design principles to build in compliance from the ground up means you won’t have any costly surprises.
+Following inclusive design principles to build ADA compliance from the ground up means you minimize costly surprises.
 Given their expert knowledge and life experience, actively involving people with disabilities at all stages of the development process will help you understand how they access digital content and detect accessibility problems overlooked by others.

 Ready to test your website for accessibility?